Citizen Sleeper: Ankhita

-Bliss and Mortiz
+Bliss and Moritz

-In the central hub of the Eye, the Sleeper can encounter Bliss and Mortiz, station engineers who want to start a repair business.
+In the central hub of the Eye, the Sleeper can encounter Bliss and Moritz, station engineers who want to start a repair business.
 If the Sleeper provides Bliss with seed money, Bliss gets a contract and enlists the Sleeper's help; however, the payment for the job is stolen by Bliss' vengeful ex-partner.
 The next job goes only slightly better: Bliss realizes too late that the clients are communists who can only pay her in foodstuffs, which she sells for a pittance.
 After a third job, Bliss finally receives payment, allowing her repair bay to stay operational.

 After completing Ankhita's storyline, Ankhita enlists Bliss' help in de-arming her warship, revealing that she wishes to retire from mercenary work after the trauma of killing Ashton.
 She gives Bliss an offer to join her crew, which she accepts.
-She also extends an offer to the Sleeper; if they accept, the game ends, while if they refuse, they stay behind with Mortiz, who inherits Bliss' repair business.
+She also extends an offer to the Sleeper; if they accept, the game ends, while if they refuse, they stay behind with Moritz, who inherits Bliss' repair business.